Magmas-Lounge/Mod-Lang-Fixes-Resourcepack/README.md

 - The Aether
 - Minecraft (Some Vanilla items.)

-**(Lang means a .lang file, which is what defines the names of items and blocks shown when hovering over them in your inventory or via WAILA.)**
+**(A .lang file is what defines the names of items and blocks shown when hovering over them in your inventory or via WAILA.)**